openshift/oadp-operator/docs/examples/data_mover.md

 - The official OpenShift OADP Data Mover documentation can be found [here](https://docs.openshift.com/container-platform/4.12/backup_and_restore/application_backup_and_restore/backing_up_and_restoring/backing-up-applications.html#oadp-using-data-mover-for-csi-snapshots_backing-up-applications)
 - We maintain an up to date FAQ page [here](https://access.redhat.com/articles/5456281)
 - <b>Note:</b> Data Mover is a tech preview feature in OADP 1.1.x.
 Data Mover is planned to be fully supported by Red Hat in the OADP 1.2.0 release.
 - <b>Note:</b> We recommend customers using OADP 1.2.x Data Mover to backup and restore ODF CephFS volumes, upgrade or install OCP 4.12 for improved performance.
-OADP Data Mover can leverage CephFS shallow volumes in OCP 4.12+ which based on our testing improves the performance of backup and restore times.
+OADP Data Mover can leverage CephFS shallow volumes in OCP 4.12+ which based on our testing improves the performance of backup times.
   - [CephFS ROX details](https://issues.redhat.com/browse/RHSTOR-4287)
   - [Provisioning and mounting CephFS snapshot-backed volumes](https://github.com/ceph/ceph-csi/blob/devel/docs/cephfs-snapshot-backed-volumes.md)